 Seven Stars Pub, the cradle of the club

-Although Brighton & Hove Albion now plays football far outside the city, the club's roots are certainly in the middle of the city.
-In the centre of town is the beautiful Seven Stars Pub and this is where the club was founded in 1901.
-The pub sits at 27 Ship Street, not far from the sea, and you can recognise it by its striking red awning.
+Although Brighton & Hove Albion now plays football far outside the city, the club's roots are certainly in the centre of the city.
+In the Seven Stars Pub, in the centre of town, the club was founded in 1901.
+The pub is located at 27 Ship Street, near the sea.

 Bruno mural Ditchling Road